szaranger/throttle-function-calls/README.md

-# React Isomorphic Demo app
+# Throttle JavaScript Function Demo App

 This project serves as source for the blog post described below for throttling/debouncing a function.